openreferral/dbt_icarol_to_hsds/README.md

 2. `models/stg` is where you start casting and renaming data.
 Staging may also be used for more advanced, intermediary transformations (see below).
 3. Create your final models for HSDS tables in the root of the `models` directory.

+**NOTE:** Best practices dictate that src should be no more than a strict model of source data.
+However, expediency in this case dictates adding tenant IDs and doing some low level casting in the source files in order to drastically DRY up code.

 ### How we chose our source tables for boilerplate.

 Most of the data needed from iCarol comes from the default `resources` table.
 There are fields to handle all data related to the HSDS core tables, including location, service, phone, service area, taxonomy, and more.
 It's _possible_ that you will only need the main table.

-However, we are providing boilerplate that gives an example of pulling service areas and taxonomies from separate default tables in iCarol and joining those, as this is a common use case.
+However, we are providing boilerplate that gives an example of pulling service areas and taxonomies from separate default tables in iCarol and joining those, as this is a common use case as well.

 Depending on your use case you will perhaps simplify that to just the `resource` tabe.
-If you do, you will need to update `schema.yml`, remove two of your `/models/src` files, and update the `models/stg`, at a minimum.
+If you do, you will need to update `schema.yml`, remove two of your `/models/src` files, and update references to those models in `models/stg`.

 ## Staging models.